Bucharest Belle Époque

 While it’s difficult to choose among the many places one could visit and spend time on while in Bucharest, here are a couple you should not miss:

-- Downtown Bucharest with the University Library and the Royal Palace (old residence of Romanian’s kings, today home to Romania’s Art Museum)
+- Downtown Bucharest with the University Library, the Royal Palace (old residence of Romanian’s kings, today home to Romania’s Art Museum) or the National Theater.

 You can make a reservation here

 - Vlad Tepes (Vlad the Impaler) Castle in Bucharest.
 You read it right, even if you do not